howard8888/ai-and-the-future-of-medicine/README.md

 MARCH 15, 2020

-"AI AND THE FUTURE OF MEDICINE/MANKIND" OMA TALK SCHEDULED FOR MARCH 21 IS CANCELLED
+"AI AND THE FUTURE OF MEDICINE/MANKIND"
+ONTARIO MEDICAL ASSOCIATION (OMA)  TALK SCHEDULED FOR MARCH 21 IS CANCELLED

 A few colleagues have reached out to me and asked about the talk.
 Unfortunately due to Covid-19 precautions the talk will be cancelled and hopefully rescheduled for later this year or virtual presentation.
 Please click this link for the slides intended for the talk: